Login

 What is the purpose of DarkTrend.com?

-DarkTrend.com is a tool designed to uncover the hidden, idiosyncratic price trends of various financial instruments.
-These include stocks, indices, ETFs, and cryptocurrencies.
+DarkTrend.com is a tool designed to uncover the hidden (idiosyncratic) price trends of various financial instruments (stocks, indices, ETFs and currencies).

 Darktrend.com basic explainer